How to Acid Wash a Pool For a Deep Clean

 What Are the Risks of Acid Washing Pools?

 The risks of acid washing include injuries to yourself and damage to the pool.
 Improper handling of the acid can lead to chemical burns on the skin, eye damage, and respiratory issues.
 If the acid sits on your pool’s surface too long, it can discolor or even damage it.
+You can read my recent article on acid washing alternatives if you want to find different solutions.

 How Much Does It Cost to Acid Wash Your Pool?